Resinchem/Matrix-Clock-ESP32/README.md

   - Time can be 12/24 (military) hour
   - Inside or outside temperature... or both!
   - Auto-syncing to NTP server or manually set the date/time
+  - Optionally switch to showning the time as a "binary clock"

 - Scoreboard:
   - Customizable team names